cmazakas/foxy/docs/reference/session_opts.md

 ## Synopsis

-A small class that Foxy uses for configuring its `basic_session` class.
+A small class that Foxy uses for configuring its `basic_session` class and descendants.

 ## Declaration